grottrup/FreeRTOS-Tic-Tac-Toe/README.md

 The planned behaviour of the system was analysed and processed it was divided into two groups:
 * The tasks, tagged with (HRT) are hard real time, meaning their deadlines can never be missed.
-* Those with the (SRT) tag are soft real time – missing their deadlines is deemed notimportant.
+* Those with the (SRT) tag are soft real time – missing their deadlines is deemed unimportant.

 ### GC Tasks
 * Joystick: The Game Console must regularly handle input from the Joystick.(HRT)